 There are a lot of really cool hidden features available to you when programmed to a custom function control.
 One is a Large Histogram, which I use constantly to refine my exposures.

 Another feature is Preview Depth of Field.
 This allows you to press a button on your camera (or use the touchscreen) to see what your depth of field will look like when composing your image.
 Hit that control again to disable the preview.

 - From Shooting mode, press and hold the DISP/BACK button.
 This will bring up the control customization screen.

 - Select which control you want to assign to this function and press OK.

 - Select Preview Depth of Field from the list and press OK again.

-You can now use this control to enter the Preview Depth of Field mode whenever you want to get an idea of what your final depth of field will look like when composing your image.
+You can now use this control to enter the Preview Depth of Field mode whenever you want to get an idea of your final depth of field when composing your image.

 Should you use it?

 It’s just another way to customize our Fujifilm cameras – customize our controls, customize our displays, and customize our menus.
-We have some great tools available to us, and some might be hidden and only available through these customizations.
+We have some great tools available to us; some might be hidden and only available through these customizations.

 Join our private Fujifilm Photographer Community to learn even more, participate in monthly photo challenges, monthly live webinars, and access our expanding library of Fujifilm photography courses.